 George and Demosthenis Chronis started Olea Estates in St. Louis, MO in 2009.
-At the time the wholesale price of the olive oil in Greece was almost double of what it was costing our family to produce it.
+At the time the wholesale price of the olive oil in Greece was almost half of what it was costing our family to produce it.
 Most farmers were making a profit only out of selling the olives and would press the ones they could not sell as olives into olive oil and cut their losses.
 They would also tend to not pick the olives over multiple pickings at the right time to save on cost, not to mention the use of fertilizers and insecticides to boost production.
 Our family refused to apply any of these tactics, but the fields were no longer profitable and we were on the verge of selling.
 Our family, however, is emotionally connected to the fields and we do not only see them as a money maker.
 We have all worked in these fields to make a living and raise funds to study.

 George and Demosthenis decided to try and sell the olive oil in the United States, since they live and work here since 1996.
 It seemed that middle men would take large profits every time the olive oil changed hands, because the price of organic olive oil the US was decent.
 Their efforts came to fruition and today we can offer our organically produced olive oil to you at a competitive price without compromising the quality, by eliminating most links between the producer and the consumer.
 Here are the people that make it happen:

 George Chronis is one of the two brothers of the last generation of the Chronis family.
 He holds a PhD in Robotics and Artificial Intelligence and owns two other companies in the Computer Science/Computer Engineering fields.
 He is based in St. Louis, MO but travels to Greece often to tend to the fields, prepare the production and bring it safely to the US.